diabpsx/plaque/README.md

 #### Braziers
 ![lamp](img/lamp.png)
 - The graphic for braziers was redrawn to look nicer.
-- A glowing effect was added on top of the flames.
+- A glowing/flickering effect was added on top of the flames.
-- The flame animation was changed for the final game but used the same graphic as the PC in the beta.
+- The flame animation was changed to puffy circles.
-- Additionally a "flicker" effect is applied to the lighting of braziers and torches in the beta.
-  - It was likely removed due to concerns for epileptic people.

 ## Sound